tnichols217/notes/CSDS 391/W/W1_tln32.md

 chatGPT displays intelligence by being able to extend knowledge onto a question that it would most likely not have been trained on, showing learning and application of prior knowledge to answer a new question.

+chatGPT does not display intelligence by seemingly not taking a logical route to coming to conclusions, like

 ## Overall Displays of Intelligence